 Anxiety may produce a free-floating feeling of discomfort or lead to a full-blown panic attack.
 Either result could make it hard to get through the day and focus on what is essential.
 Agitation often causes the mind to race.

 When these symptoms appear, it is vital to calm down as quickly as possible.
 That does not provide a long-term cure but makes it easier to function.
-Fortunately, there are a variety of soothing dietary supplements that will provide relief.

 They include lemon balm, CBD tinctures from Veritas Farms, green tea, valerian root, and dark chocolate eaten in moderation.